philipmjohnson/template/essays/why-and-how-to-write-a-high-quality-phd-portfolio.md

 We recently reviewed a literature review which was a structural mess: the citation numbers went to references to the wrong articles, the font changed unpredictably during the paper, and there were misspellings and grammatical errors throughout.

-A simple solution to this is to use LaTeX, which is tailor-made for CS publications and theses.
+A simple solution to this is to use LaTeX, which is tailor-made for CS publications and theses, in combination with a spell checker.
 Indeed, ICS graduate students developed a [LaTeX thesis style](https://github.com/rbrewer/latex-uhm-thesis).

 Using LaTeX has many advantages.
 You can build a library of references and store them in a BibTex file, then cite them easily in multiple papers.
 Virtually all conferences and journals in computer science accept LaTeX, and most provide a theme file that enables you to satisfy their formatting criteria trivially.